fledge-iot/fledge-south-person-detection/docs/index.rst

         Fill the following :

-        <index_of_video_device>  with the index mentioned in above v4l2 command
+        <index_of_video_device> The index with which you ran the v4l2 command mentioned above. for example video0.

-        <supported_height_of_camera_image> height you get see in the example when you ran v4l2 command mentioned above Discrete 640x480  here 480 is height
+        <supported_height_of_camera_image> Height you get when you ran v4l2 command mentioned above.
+For example Discrete 640x480.
+Here 480 is height.

-        <supported_width_of_camera_image> height you get see in the example when you ran v4l2 command mentioned above Discrete 640x480  here 640 is width
+        <supported_width_of_camera_image> Width you get when you ran v4l2 command mentioned above.
+For example Discrete 640x480.
+Here 640 is width.

         <ip_of_the_machine>   ip of the machine which will be used to stream video.

 Once you have run the plugin by filling appropriate parameters Now go to your browser and enter  *ip_where_fledge_is_running:the_port_for_web_streaming*